 Brownsville Maritime Lawyers

-Our Texas Jones Act Lawyers Proudly Serve Injured Maritime Workers & Fight for the Compensation They Deserve
+Our Texas Lawyers Proudly Serve Injured Maritime Workers.
+Billions Won.

 Maritime law has evolved and changed for hundreds of years.
 Initially, offshore work was viewed as something that was inherently different.
 Yet, as time passed, one thing became clear: offshore workers deserved the same protections that their onshore counterparts enjoyed.
 Today, American maritime workers are protected by multiple laws.
 While nothing can force companies to be responsible before an accident, our Brownsville maritime lawyers are always ready to hold them accountable after one.

 The following acts are foundational to maritime law:

 - Death on the High Seas Act